The Anatomy of a Decentralized Prediction Market: Microstructure Evidence from the Polymarket Order Book: Limits of Orderbook-Only Inference

 Six trade-based measures (effective spread, realized spread, Roll, Abdi-Ranaldo, Kyle's $\lambda$, Amihud) require an aggressor sign for each trade.
 Standard practice in equity microstructure infers that sign from a quote-driven feed via Lee-Ready, which assumes the feed exposes enough information to distinguish buyer-initiated from seller-initiated trades.

-Polymarket's public WebSocket feed does not.
-We infer trades from the feed under a LOOSE rule (every resting-size decrement counts) and match the inferred buckets against on-chain \texttt{OrderFilled} events at 5\,s and exact-price granularity.
+The order-book event stream from Polymarket's public WebSocket --- \texttt{price\_change} and \texttt{book\_snapshot} updates --- does not, by itself.
+We infer trades from this stream under a LOOSE rule (every resting-size decrement counts) and match the inferred buckets against on-chain \texttt{OrderFilled} events at 5\,s and exact-price granularity.
 We run this matching over four disjoint 7-day windows (2026-02-28~--~03-06, 03-07~--~03-13, 03-14~--~03-20, 03-21~--~03-27) on the top-100 stratum, computing sign-agreement and a 95\% bootstrap CI for cells with at least ten matched buckets.

 \begin{itemize} \item Panel mean (109 valid cells of 400, 55 markets): \textbf{0.615}, market-clustered bootstrap 95\% CI $[0.579, 0.653]$ \item Volume-weighted by matched-bucket count (total 125{,}080): \textbf{0.592}, market-clustered bootstrap 95\% CI $[0.542, 0.659]$ \item Panel median 0.591; IQR $[0.526, 0.681]$; $p_{10}$--$p_{90}$ $[0.464, 0.841]$ \item Per-window medians 0.586 / 0.591 / 0.618 / 0.645 \end{itemize}